1 Overview

 - viable alternatives may exist which cause less impact to the ordinary watercourse (like retaining an open channel over culverting)

-If your application is refused, you have the right to appeal our decision under Section 23(5) of the Land Drainage Act 1991.
+If we refuse your application, you have the right to appeal our decision under Section 23(5) of the Land Drainage Act 1991.
 Alternatively, you can make a new alternative application straight away.